DmitriiShubin/SBD/README.md

 ![cnn](/pictures/cnnPNG.PNG)

-That means, CNN/LSTM is trying to find some optimal frequency bands usefull for the loss function.
-Let's try to put the model "on rails": the following method conciders applying the bank of FIR filters on the data in order to identify what fequency domains are "useless" for the model:
+That means, CNN/LSTM is trying to find some optimal frequency bands useful for the loss function.
+Let's try to put the model "on rails": the following method considers applying the bank of FIR filters on the data in order to identify what frequency domains are "useless" for the model:

 ![sbd](/pictures/SBD.PNG)